Grace Hayes: Early life

 Hayes was born in Springfield, Missouri, but moved to California when she was ten years old.
-She married Joseph Lind, Sr. in 1912, when she was 17.
+She married Joseph Lind Sr. in 1912, when she was 17.
 In 1915 their son, Joseph Conrad Lind was born, later he became known as Peter Lind Hayes.
-In 1917, Lind, Sr. died.
+In 1917, Lind Sr. died.
 After Lind's death, Hayes married Charlie Foy and later Robert Evans Hopkins.

 Career

 Hayes began singing in nightclubs when she was fourteen years old.
 She teamed up with Neville Fleeson and performed at The Palace in New York, and later added her son, Peter Lind Hayes, to the act.
 She appeared in many Broadway shows including A Night in Spain.

-Hayes opened a nightclub called the Grace Hayes Lodge in Los Angeles, CA. Hayes moved Las Vegas, Nevada in 1947, she purchased the Red Rooster and later renamed it to the Grace Hayes Lodge, where it was frequented by Howard Hughes and Bugsy Siegel.
+Hayes opened a nightclub called the Grace Hayes Lodge in Los Angeles, CA. Hayes moved to Las Vegas, Nevada in 1947, where she purchased the Red Rooster and later renamed it as the Grace Hayes Lodge, which was frequented by Howard Hughes and Bugsy Siegel, among other legendary figures.